The West Highland Way in Scotland is one of the best long-distance hikes in all of Europe. I loved it.

-You should also travel with an Outdoor First Aid Kit, and have something for blisters which often plague hikers and can ruin your trip.
+You should also travel with an Outdoor First Aid Kit.
+And have something for blisters which often plague hikers since nothing can ruin your trip faster.
 I always have Compeed in my backpack.
 It’s the best solution for blisters that I’ve found.

 Packing for the West Highland Way